 Cookie Decorating Party:

 With all the amazing cookies, candies, and chocolates around this time of year, there is nothing that says “Christmas” more than sweets.
 We look forward to the taste of cookies as soon as we hear holiday tunes on the radio.
 For this type of party, the host provides the cookies and a variety of decorations such as sprinkles and frosting.
-Your guests bring the drinks and their creativity.
+Your guests bring the Bubbly Party Drink and their creativity.
 What about a gingerbread house decorating party?
 Cook up some scrumptious ginger cookies to decorate and eat with guests while you all decorate your gingerbread houses.
 Check out these cookie party idea photos for some inspiration.